HVAC Careers Are in Need: What You'll Do as a Technician and How Much You'll Make

 If you’re thinking about a new, successful career, look no further than heating, ventilation and air conditioning.
-HVAC is one of the fastest-growing careers offered, according to the U.S. Bureau of Labor Statistics, which predicts positions in this field will increase by 13 percent by 2028.
+HVAC is one of the quickest-growing careers you can find, according to the U.S. Bureau of Labor Statistics, which estimates careers in this field will grow by 13 percent by 2028.

-There’s several reasons why these careers are increasing so rapidly.
-One is homeowners taking advantage of government refunds to upgrade to more energy-efficient comfort systems.
-Then there’s the ban on R-22 Freon® refrigerants, which affects aging equipment.
-Finally, there’s the red-hot real estate market and a house shortage that’s driven a bump in new construction residences.
+There are several reasons why these positions are expanding so fast.
+One is homeowners taking advantage of government refunds to purchase more energy-efficient comfort systems.
+Then there’s the ban on R-22 Freon® refrigerants, which influences old equipment.
+Finally, there’s the red-hot real estate market and a property shortage that’s driven a bump in new construction homes.

-One of the most needed jobs is working as a HVAC technician.
-Discover about what they do, how to become one and about how much you can expect to make.
+One of the number one needed positions is working as an HVAC technician.
+Find out about what they do, how to become one and about how much you can expect to receive.

 What Is an HVAC Technician?

-A HVAC technician is an individual who fixes, installs and maintains heating and cooling units.
-Most assist both residential and commercial customers.
-And, most important, you’ll be skilled with:
+An HVAC technician is a person who services, installs and maintains heating and cooling systems.
+Most work with both homeowners and business owners.
+And, most important, you’ll be knowledgeable about:

-• Work in extreme settings, including small or dirty spaces.
+• Work in difficult settings, like tight or dirty spaces.

 One of the most typical misconceptions about HVAC is that it’s a blue-collar position.
-You need a certain skill set, extensive training and ongoing qualifications.
+It requires a distinct skill set, in-depth training and ongoing endorsements.

 • Not be saddled with heavy amounts of student debt.